tea7010/MyLearning/english/writing.md

 * A halycane is coming to the city I live in.
 It reminds me of typhoon in Japan.
 * A hurricane is approaching the city where I live.
 It reminds me of typhoons in Japan.

+* My child turned to three years old. she hasn't been able to talk fluently yet, but she's becoming to communicate what she weants.
+I hope the day comes soon when I can talk her.
+* My child just turned three years old.
+She can’t speak fluently yet, but she’s starting to communicate what she wants.
+I hope the day comes soon when we can have full conversations.